Brain Injury Talking Points

 • Head injury is the most common cause of serious disability and death in bicycle crashes.

-• On average, some 250 children in the United States younger than 14 years die annually in bike crashes, while nearly 300,000 are treated in the emergency room.
+• In 2014, 50 bicyclists 14 years of age and younger were killed and 6,000 were injured.
+On average, some 250 children die annually in bike crashes, and nearly 300,000 are treated in the emergency department.

-• A properly worn bicycle helmet can reduce the risk of head injury by as much as 85 percent.
+• A properly worn bicycle helmet can reduce the risk of brain and/or head injury by at least 40 percent and up to as much as 85 percent.

 • A child wearing a poorly fitting helmet is twice as likely to suffer a head injury as one wearing a properly fitting helmet.